Kyle Richards: 1974–2009: Career beginnings and success with horror films

-Richards began her acting career in 1974, portraying Julia in the television series Police Woman.
-She appeared in 18 episodes of NBC's Western historical drama television series Little House on the Prairie as Alicia Sanderson Edwards.
-Her sister, Kim, was also an actress, who appeared in one episode of Little House on the Prairie, the season before Kyle joined the cast.
-The two sisters played on-screen sisters in the 1977 thriller film The Car.
-Through the 1970s, Richards appeared on several television series, such as Flying High, Vega$, Fantasy Island, Time Express and Carter Country.
+Richards began her acting career at age five in 1974, portraying Julia Faulker in a single-episode appearance in the television series Police Woman.
+She later appeared in 18 episodes of NBC's Western historical drama television series Little House on the Prairie as Alicia Sanderson Edwards.
+Her sister Kim Richards, also an actress, appeared in one episode of Little House on the Prairie the season before Kyle joined the cast.
+The sisters later played on-screen sisters in the 1977 thriller film The Car.
+Throughout the 1970s, Richards continued to appear on several television series, such as Flying High, Vega$, Fantasy Island, Time Express and Carter Country.

 Richards portrayed Lindsey Wallace in the slasher film Halloween (1978) alongside Jamie Lee Curtis.
 Halloween became a widely influential film within the horror genre; it was largely responsible for the popularization of slasher films in the 1980s and helped develop the slasher genre.
 The film grossed $70 million at the worldwide box office and subsequently expanded into a Halloween franchise with thirteen sequel films.
-She portrayed Ellie Curtis in the supernatural horror film The Watcher in the Woods (1980) alongside Bette Davis.
-She had one of the main roles as teenager Lissy Preston in the fantasy sitcom Down to Earth (1984–1987), which ran for seven seasons.
-The series followed the Preston family in daily situations.
+Following the success of Halloween, Richards portrayed Ellie Curtis in the Disney supernatural horror film The Watcher in the Woods (1980) alongside Bette Davis.
+She also had a main role as teenager Lissy Preston in the fantasy sitcom Down to Earth (1984–1987), which ran for seven seasons.

 Subsequent roles included nurse Dori Kerns in 21 episodes of NBC's medical drama series ER (1998–2006) and Lisa, a supporting character in the comedy film National Lampoon's Pledge This!
-(2006).
-She had guest roles in several television shows, including C.S.I., 7th Heaven, City Guys, Beverly Hills, 90210, Love Boat: The Next Wave, and CHiPs.
+(2006) starring her niece Paris Hilton.
+She also had guest roles in several television shows, including C.S.I., 7th Heaven, City Guys, Beverly Hills, 90210, Love Boat: The Next Wave, and CHiPs.